Presidential candidates working overtime in Pennsylvania leading up to Election Day

 That's why surrogates for both campaigns are spending a lot of time here as well.

-"There's a red shift right now in how people are voting, and there has to be a red tide at the end of this campaign in order for him to win this thing,” Neil Newhouse, Republican pollster, said.
+"There's a red shift right now in how people are voting, and there has to be a red tide at the end of this campaign in order for him to win this thing,” said Neil Newhouse, Republican pollster.

-"We feel confident about where we are and we feel very confident about our pathways to victory,” Anita Dunn, Biden Campaign senior adviser, said.
+"We feel confident about where we are and we feel very confident about our pathways to victory,” said Anita Dunn, Biden Campaign senior adviser.

 Both candidates are expected back in Pennsylvania Monday.